 - PG 4 is the first grade at which the supervision of other engineers is normally assigned as a continuing responsibility.
 In this context performs some or all of the following. - plans, co-ordinates, and supervises an engineering section involved in a technical issue or several smaller engineering assignments with complex features requiring application of intensive and diversified knowledge of engineering principles and practices in related fields.
 Reviews technical documents prepared by employees supervised.
-Prepares inputs into and monitors budgets, estimates, schedules, work packages.
-Co-ordinates with other groups as required to establish interfaces.

-- use of advanced techniques and the modification of theories, precepts, guides and practices in own field may be required. - may conduct work having scope for individual achievement and hands on participation in difficult technical work. - assigned problems may make it necessary to modify established guides, devise new approaches and form conclusions from comparable situations. - makes independent decisions on engineering problems and methods for persons supervised. - represents the section in meetings dealing with problem resolution and the planning and co-ordination of work.
-May be delegated to represent the branch or department on occasion. - recommendations are reviewed for soundness of judgement; modifications to standard guides and decisions are subject to management review. - work assigned in terms of objectives, relative priorities and critical areas that impact the progress of other work units. - while work is performed within broad guidelines, informed guidance is available. - supervises, co-ordinates and reviews the work of engineers and support employees; estimates and monitors schedules and assigns work to meet completion dates. - consistent with the foregoing, provides input or makes recommendations to management with respect to performance appraisal of and leave for employees supervised and may be called upon to provide input or make recommendations concerning selection, training and discipline.
+Prepares inputs into and monitors budgets, estimates, schedules. work packages.
+Coordinates with other groups as required to establish interfaces. - use of advanced techniques and the modification of theories, precepts, guides and practices in own field may be required. - may conduct work having scope for individual achievement and hands on participation in difficult technical work. - assigned problems may make it necessary to modify established guides, devise new approaches and form conclusions from comparable situations. - makes independent decisions on engineering problems and methods for persons supervised. - represents the section in meetings dealing with problem resolution and the planning and co-ordination of work.
+May be delegated to represent the branch or department on occasion. - recommendations are reviewed for soundness of judgement; modifications to standard guides and decisions are subject to management review. - work assigned in terms of objectives, relative priorities and critical areas that impact the progress of other work units. - while work is performed within broad guidelines, informed guidance is available.